nvme978/twitch_experiments/README.md

 1. One embedded livestream of the selected streamer and the chat for that livestream is shown on the page.
 2. Events shows two types of events - Follows and stream events.
+3. Twitch API for searching `channels` does a fuzzy search on the user name.
+So it might return a stream of some other user with similar name.
+This is more of a caveat.

 ## Architecture